Boyd's forest dragon: Behavior

 Boyd's forest dragon spends the majority of its time perched on the trunks of trees, usually at around head height, although daily movements can exceed 100 m on the ground.
 When approached, it will usually move around to the opposite side of the tree, keeping the trunk between it and its harasser.

 Unlike most other lizards, Boyd's forest dragon does not bask in the sun, instead letting its body temperature fluctuate with air temperature (thermoconforming rather than thermoregulating).
 The one possible exception to this general rule is gravid (pregnant) females, which are often observed sitting on or beside forest roads and exhibit elevated body temperatures.

 Boyd's forest dragon typically commences activity at dawn and ceases activity at dusk, remaining active even when it rains.
 Activity is highly seasonal, all but ceasing during the cooler months, when lizards typically move into the rainforest canopy.

-Both males and females appear to be territorial, with males defending an area of around 1,000 square metres (0.247 acre).
+Both males and females appear to be territorial, with males defending an area of around 1,000 square metres (0.247 acres).
 Female territories are smaller, with male territories often containing the territories of more than one female.

 Hatchlings, juveniles and smaller adults can often be found "sleeping" at night at the ends of tree branches with the head pointing back towards the trunk.